rishabhtiwari5/dataPlex/README.md

 # Contact Management Application

-This id a full-stack web application for efficient management of people-related data.
+This is a full-stack web application for efficient management of people-related data.
 The backend is built with Java and Spring Boot, providing a RESTful API, and the frontend is a responsive application built with React.

 ## Features